-IAE-673 Secure Info Transfer & Storage
+IAE-673 Secure Information Transfer and Storage

-This course will provide the student a history of cryptography from Caesar's cipher to elliptic-curve cryptography of today.
-Students will study public and private key algorithms and understand their functionality, and how they work with network protocols.
-One-way hashes and digital signatures will be discussed, and used by the students in submissions to the instructor.
-Public-key infrastructure with certificate authorities and web-of-trust infrastructure methods will be learned.
-Corequisite: IAE-670 (3)
+This course provides the student a history of cryptography from Caesar's cipher to elliptic-curve cryptography of today.
+Students study public and private key algorithms and understand their functionality, and how they work with network protocols.
+One-way hashes and digital signatures are discussed, and used by the students in submissions to the instructor.
+Public-key infrastructure with certificate authorities and web-of-trust infrastructure methods is addressed.
+Corequisite: IAE-670.
+(3)